Norway’s National Folk Instrument

 In May 2005, the group was featured on the Norwegian NRK radio program “Alltid Folkemusikk.”
 In June 2006 the group made its first trip to Beitostølen, Norway to participate in the annual Landskappleik, a competition in dance and Hardanger fiddle.
 More recently, the group continues to play regularly at folk festivals, Scandinavian holidays, and folk music gatherings in the upper Midwest.

-Founder of the Twin Cities Hardingfelelag in 1996, Norwegian master fiddler Olav Jørgen Hegge of Valdres, Norway was regarded by many as the leading tradition-bearer of the Hardanger fiddle and the dance style from the Valdres valley in Norway.
+In 1996, Norwegian master fiddler Olav Jørgen Hegge of Valdres, Norway founded the Twin Cities Hardingfelelag.
+Olav Jørgen was regarded by many as the leading tradition-bearer of the Hardanger fiddle and the dance style from the Valdres valley in Norway.
 He played and danced for more than 35 years.
 In Norway, Olav was a music and dance judge at local and regional competitions, and judged the national competition in Hardanger fiddling.
 He taught Hardanger fiddle at the University of Oslo and at the Ole Bull Academy in Voss in Western Norway.
 In 1994 he was featured in a Norwegian television program and an hour-long program was devoted to him on Norwegian radio in 1995.
 He was a recipient of the 1996 Saga Prize awarded by Saga Petroleum, naming him as a master teacher for young musicians.
 With his wife Mary, a native of St. Paul, Minnesota, Olav taught dance from the Valdres region of Norway at workshops in Norway, Sweden, and the United States.
 Olav Jørgen Hegge’s untimely death on August 26, 2005 strengthened our resolve to continue the Hardanger fiddle tradition he so lovingly taught.